 - William Hazlitt (1778-1830), Essayist, journalist and critic.
-Sitter in 4 portraits, Artist of 1 portrait.
+Sitter in 5 portraits, Artist of 1 portrait.

 - William Bewick (1795-1866), Portrait and history painter.
-Artist associated with 4 portraits, Sitter in 1 portrait.
+Artist associated with 5 portraits, Sitter in 1 portrait.

 Current affairsStrikes, contract breaking and worker intimidation prompt the passing of a new Anti-Trade Union Combination Act to the dismay of economist John McCulloch, MP Joseph Hume and radical Francis Place who had worked for the repeal of the previous year.
-Catholic Relief Bill is rejected by the House of Lords.

 William Hazlitt publishes The Spirit of the Age; twenty-five pen-portraits of his contemporaries in the world of literature, philosophy and politics.

-premieres in London.
 John Quincy Adams is elected President of the United States.